-To boost your credit score for an upcoming mortgage approval, first check your credit report to learn what’s comprising your score.
+To boost your credit score for your upcoming mortgage approval, first, check your credit report to learn what’s comprising your score.
 All consumers get access to a free annual credit report at AnnualCreditReport.com.

 Here are the best habits to improve your credit score:

 - Pay your bills on time — Payment history accounts for 35% of your FICO credit score

 - Lower your credit utilization — Increase your debt payments temporarily or request a credit limit increase

 - Avoid new credit lines — Hard credit inquiries are performed for a new line of credit and can affect your credit score for the next six months